-- completion of 55 credit hours towards an IU Indianapolis degree or of transferrable work, - at least a cumulative 2.0 GPA, - to declare the certificate, complete the School of Liberal Arts online declaration form: https:// liberalarts.iupui.edu/admissions/update-majorform.html
+- completion of 55 credit hours towards an IU Indianapolis degree or of transferrable work, - at least a cumulative 2.0 GPA, - to declare the certificate, complete the School of Liberal Arts online declaration form here.

 Students who have not enrolled at IU Indianapolis may be considered for this certificate if they meet the above criteria and apply for Undergraduate Admission to IU Indianapolis and specify the Undergraduate Theatre and Performance Certificate as their objective.